What you can expect

 A tracheal shave is a procedure to minimize your thyroid cartilage or Adam's apple.
 During the procedure, a small incision will be made under your chin, in the shadow of your neck or in a skin fold to conceal the scar.
 Your surgeon will then reduce and reshape the cartilage.
 This is typically an outpatient procedure, requiring no hospital stay.

 While the use of estrogen will stimulate breast growth, many people aren't satisfied with this growth alone.
-Breast augmentation is a surgical procedure to increase your breast size.
-Feminizing breast surgery might involve implants, fat grafting or both.
+Top surgery for transgender women is a surgical procedure to increase your breast size that might involve implants, fat grafting or both.

-Your surgeon will make incisions around the areola, near the armpit or just below the breast.
-Next, your surgeon will place the silicone or saline implants either in front of or behind the pectoral muscles.
+Your surgeon will make incisions around the areola, near the armpit or in the crease under the breast.
+Next, your surgeon will place the silicone or saline implants under breast tissue.
 Alternatively, you could have fat, muscles or tissue from other parts of your body transplanted into your breasts.

 Orchiectomy is a surgery to remove your testicles.
 Because testicles produce sperm and the hormone testosterone, an orchiectomy might eliminate the need to use testosterone blockers, such as spironolactone (Aldactone), and reduce the amount of estrogen needed to achieve and maintain your desired appearance.